mueslimak3r/strip-embedded-subtitles/README.md

 ## Usage

-usage: strip_subs.sh /path/to/media/folder --TEST or --KEEP_OLD=YES/NO or --LIST/RESTORE/REMOVE_BACKUPS
+usage: strip_embedded_subs.sh /path/to/media/folder --TEST or --KEEP_OLD=YES/NO or --LIST/RESTORE/REMOVE_BACKUPS

 --KEEP_OLD=YES/NO controls deleting the backup files containing subtitles If you keep the backup files it will double your hard drive usage